Valerie Campbell-Harding: Biography

-She was born in Canada on May 3, 1932 and died in England on October 5, 2006.
+She was born in Canada on May 3, 1932, and died in England on October 5, 2006.
+After moving to the UK she studied at Goldsmiths and began to professionally practice textiles in the 1970s.
 She founded the Computer Textile Design Group in 1996, a group whose focus was the application of computer technologies to textiles.
 Campbell-Harding was also editor and frequent contributor to the Computer Textile Design Group magazine Design IT.
 Valerie Campbell-Harding taught City & Guilds Embroidery, Decorated Textiles and Machine Embroidery and weekend courses and workshops on embroidery, beading, digital photography and computer design for textiles all over the world (in particular Britain, America and Australia) between 1980 and her death.
-She was the editor of The World of Embroidery, the author or co-author of more than twenty books on embroidery, design and beading (often with Maggie Grey, Pamela Watts or Jane Lemon) and made a video on bead embroidery with Pam Watts.
+She was the editor of The World of Embroidery, the author or co-author of more than twenty books on embroidery, design and beading (often with Maggie Grey, Pamela Watts or Jane Lemon) and appeared on British television speaking about her work between the 1970s and 2000s.

 She specialised in experimental, abstract embroidery, being one of the first to pioneer computer textiles.
 She experimented with three-dimensional embroidery and beading, focusing in particular on developing experimental technique more than production of large-scale works, and so much of her surviving work is in the form of samples preserved for demonstration.